rydmike/theme_demo/README.md

     name: '${_keyUseMaterial3}Provider',
   );

-  /// String key used for storing the last used app theme mode. static const String _keyThemeMode = 'themeMode';
+  /// String DB key used for storing the last used app theme mode. static const String _keyThemeMode = 'themeMode';
   /// The themeModeProvider represents a [StateProvider] to provide the state of
   /// the [ThemeMode], so to be able to toggle the application wide theme mode.